A Chern-Simons theory for dipole symmetry: Dipole anomaly in one spatial dimension

 from which we identify the currents as

 Notice that the dipole current $\hat J^\mu_x$ has a component proportional to $xJ^\mu$ that describes the orbital part of the dipole moment.
 Now, we try to gauge the action \eqref{eq:chirald=1} by adding the corresponding gauge fields $\hat A_\mu,A^x_\mu$.
-With suitable counterterms, the gauged action is given by
+The gauged action is given by